annennenne/causalDisco/README.md

 ```

 The algorithm needs to be modified when having required edges, I think.

+Should be easier to fix for test based algorithms?
+Just check if
+required edges are present after skeleton phase and add them if missing?
+(and forbid them from being removed in orientation phase).
+Look at
+fixedEdges in pcalg.

 - Look into how (if) possible to pass to pcalg.